 Fistonić, N. et al., 2016.
-Minimally invasive, non-ablative Er:YAG laser treatment of stress urinary incontinence in women - a pilot study.
-Lasers in Medical Science, 2016 (31), pp.635-643.
+Minimally invasive, non-ablative Er:YAG laser treatment of stress urinary incontinence in women - a pilot study. pp.635-643.

 AIM: The study presents an assessment of mechanism of action and a pilot clinical study of efficacy and safety of the Er:YAG laser for the treatment of stress urinary incontinence (SUI).
 The subject of this study is a treatment of SUI with a 2940 nm Er:YAG laser, operating in a special SMOOTH mode designed to increase temperature of the vaginal mucosa up to maximally 60-65 °C without ablating the epidermis.